 1/2 c frozen spinach

-1. Heat olive oil in soup kettle.
+1. Heat the tablespoon of olive oil or vegetable broth in a large soup pot.

 2. Saute onion over medium heat until transparent.
 Add carrot and celery.
 Saute mixture until slightly browned.